-When using mod_python on OS X you will not be able to restart Apache using apachectl restart.
-This is apparently fixed in mod_python 3.2, so please upgrade mod_python to fix this.
+When using mod\python on OS X you will not be able to restart Apache using apachectl restart.
+This is apparently fixed in mod\python 3.2, but there's also a patch available for earlier versions ?here.

 SELinux issues